fuentesjo6/stock-analysis/README.md

 # Stock Analysis

 ## Overview

-Refractored and excitisng VBA module to loop throuhgh data faster than originially performed.
+Refactored and existing VBA module to loop through data faster than originally performed.
 The original module worked but it was slower when returning the results.

 ## Results

-The refractored module retuned results much faster than the original VBA code.
-When I fist ran the code for 2018 I got and answer in 1.09375 seconds and for 2017 in 1.039062 seconds.
-The original piece of code had to loop through the data multiple times causing it to be slightly slower than the refractored code and if the data had been more significant it would be a bigger difference.
-Once the code was refractored I was able to loop through the data just once and the return responce was signifincanlty faster.
+The refactored module retuned results much faster than the original VBA code.
+When I first ran the code for 2018, I got and answer in 1.09375 seconds and for 2017 in 1.039062 seconds.
+The original piece of code had to loop through the data multiple times causing it to be slightly slower than the refactored code and if the data had been more significant it would be a bigger difference.
+Once the code was refactored, I was able to loop through the data just once and the return response was significantly faster.
-In the orignal worksheet you can see how much slower the responce is.
+In the original worksheet you can see how much slower the response is.

 ![](VBA_Challenge_2018.png)
 ![](VBA_Challenge_2017.png)

-In the above example we can see how much faster the ran through the refractored code for 2018 and 2017.
-For 2017 the refractored code ran in 0.15625 seconds versus 1.039062 second on the original code, 2017 ran 85% faster with the refractored code.
-2018 was 1.09375 versus 0.140625 and that is an 87% in crrease in response time.
+In the above example we can see how much faster the ran through the refactored code for 2018 and 2017.
+For 2017 the refactored code ran in 0.15625 seconds versus 1.039062 second on the original code, 2017 ran 85% faster with the refactored code.
+2018 was 1.09375 versus 0.140625 and that is an 87% increase in response time.

 ## Summary
-Having refactored the code improve the efficiency of the worksheet by giving is the information we neede much faster than when the code was orignially created.
-If we were given a significant amount of data the run times of the code would have also been significantly different as the more data the longer the original code would have take to return a result.
-By refactoring the code we can ensure that no matter how much data we are looping through the responce will always be fater than the original code.
+Having refactored the code improve the efficiency of the worksheet by giving us the information we needed much faster.
+The code was refactored by looping though the data once instead of multiple times, how it was originally written.
+The original code was looping through multiple times causing the results to return slower than if we had just looped through it once.

+-	2018 original 		1.09375 seconds
+-	2018 refactored 	0.14062 seconds
+-	2017 original 		1.03906 seconds
+-	2017 refactored	  0.15625 seconds